eboudrant/more-wax/README.md

 Three methods for adding vinyl to the collection:

 1. **Photo** — Take or upload a photo.
-The app first tries barcode detection (Quagga.js on the still image).
+The app first tries barcode detection on the still image.
 If no barcode is found, it sends the image to Claude Vision for cover identification.
 The identified artist/title is then searched on Discogs.

 2. **Live scan** — Point the camera at a barcode.
-Quagga.js runs in real-time mode with a confidence threshold (3 consistent reads required).
+Quagga.js runs in LiveStream mode with a confidence threshold (3 consistent reads required).
 Once detected, automatically searches Discogs.

 3. **Manual search** — Type artist, album, or label name.
 Results show cover thumbnails, year, label, and format.